-For surface treatment with chromium III in combination with nickel and/or zinc see section 2.1.6.4 Surface treatment - chrome-plating.
+For surface treatment with chromium III in combination with nickel and/or zinc see section 2.1.6.4 Surface treatment - chrome-plating. .

-chrome-plating chrome-plating
+chrome-plating

 Hazard category Hazard statement according to regulation 790/2009

 Acute toxicity H300, H301, H310, H311, H330, H331

 Toxic to body organs H370, H371, H372

 Carcinogenic H350, H351

 Mutagenic H340, H341

 Toxic for reproduction H360, H361, H362

 Allergenic H334

 Dangerous to the environment H400, H410, H411, H412, H413

 If the use of surface treatment products is required for technical reasons, products labelled as dangerous to the environment (H400, H410, H411, H412, H413) may be acceptable if the content of environmentally hazardous substance <14 g/per m2 of surface.

+Exemption apply to UV curing surface treatment products classified as environmentally hazardous if requirement below is met.

+UV curing surface treatment products must be applied to the material during a controlled closed process where no discharge to recipient takes place.
+Spills and residual waste (e.g. residues from cleaning) must be collected in containers that are approved for hazardous waste and handled by a waste contractor.

 Hazardous to the ozone layer H420